-When running or managing a business within manufacturing, keeping track of your working area and factory is vital to keeping a streamlined and efficient workflow.
+When running or managing a business within the manufacturing industry, keeping track of your working area and factory is vital to keeping a streamlined and efficient workflow.

 While processes come and go, and systems are changing constantly, regardless of technology or changes, one process which will always be needed is factory clearance.
 Processes within manufacturing brings waste, and with waste comes different types of materials and metals.